This paper is a draft, please do not reproduce without authorization.

 1- Desire and anxiety: two basic aspects of the human condition

-The word desire comes from the latin root "siderus" which means "star, constellation, heavenly body".
-"De-sire" means literally "without stars" which is a metaphor for the experience of "darkness".
+The word "desire" comes from the latin root "siderus" which means "star, constellation, heavenly body".
+"De-sire" means literally "deprived of the star", a metaphor for the experience of "complete darkness", "Loss of orientation" or "dark night of the soul".
 The most common form of darkness we experience is the disappearance of the sun behind the earth, every night.
-Every sunset amounts to the beginning of a total solar eclipse.
-Eclipse comes from the Greek "ekleipsis" meaning "abandonment".
-The natural response to abandonment, be it by the sun or by any other source of safety is anguish, anxiety.
-Children show anxiety in darkness and seclusion in a dark area of the house is still a too-frequent method of punishment used against them.
-At dusk the animal kingdom undergoes a daily transition when the various species active during the day go into hiding while those who, by nature or by necessity, are active at night emerge from hiding.
-In most cultures, night is perceived as governed by dangerous forces, sometimes symbolised by the devil.
+Every sunset amounts to the beginning of a total solar eclipse where the sun disappears behind the earth instead of disappearing behind the moon as is the case for "official" solar eclipses.
+"Eclipse" comes from the Greek "ekleipsis" meaning "abandonment".
+The natural response to abandonment, be it by the sun or by any other source of safety is anxiety.
+Children experience anxiety in darkness and their forced seclusion in a dark space may still be a frequent method of punishment in some cultures.
+At dusk the animal kingdom undergoes a daily transition when the various species active during the day go into hiding while those who are active at night emerge from hiding.
+In most cultures, night is perceived as governed by dangerous and evil forces.
 Dr Jekyll was a daylight creature, Mr Hyde roamed at night.
 If darkness, in its visual sense, is experienced at night, psychologically, it occurs whenever our main source of security is "eclipsed".
 For a child, the mother figure is such a central source of security.

 "Desire", in its root-meaning, is fundamentally an experience of psychological darkness marked by increased anxiety.
 Craving for light is the natural response of the human psyche confronted with darkness.
-Sometimes, especially when the prospects for a return of the light are not good, an ingenuous response to darkness is the denial of darkness or the numbing of the feeling of anguish that accompanies it.
-The power of denial is explicit in Ernest Becker's psychological analysis of the human condition entitled The Denial of Death (Becker, 1973, p179) where he writes: "We call the refusal of reality "normal" because it doesn't occasion any visible problems."
+Sometimes, especially when the prospect for a return of the light is not good, an ingenuous response to darkness is the denial of darkness or the numbing of the feeling of anguish that accompanies it.
+The power of denial is explicit in Ernest Becker's psychological analysis of the human condition entitled The Denial of Death (Becker, 1973, p179) in which he writes: "We call the refusal of reality "normal" because it doesn't occasion any visible problems."
 The irony is that darkness is even made thicker by the denial of darkness.
-Furthermore, the darkness or emptiness corresponding to the root-meaning of desire is generally confused with a sense of craving for what we assume to be the object that will relieve our "desire".
+Furthermore, the darkness or emptiness corresponding to the root-meaning of desire is generally "whitewashed" by a pleasurable sense of craving for what we assume to be the object that will relieve our "desire".
+Besides the tension between "light" and "darkness" the mythico-poetic works of every culture resort to many other metaphors.
+Transposed in their acoustic equivalent, "light" becomes "sound" or "spoken word", "darkness" becomes "silence", "desire" becomes "ab-surdity" (from "ab-surdus", meaning deprived of sound), and the "lightning bolt" of "enlightenment" becomes the "thunder-clap" of "astonishment".
+"Marvel" and "miracle" also come from a root which means "thunderstruck".
+In yet another range of metaphors based on the concept of "spirit", (from the latin "spiritus" which means "breath"), "darkness" becomes "loss of breath" or "choking" which is precisely the root meaning of "anguish" : "to be choked by a snake", (from the Latin root "angere", from which "anger" is derived).

 Psychological theories propose intricate models of human personality development and pathology.
-It is not the topic of this article to enter the labyrinth of such models and the reader is referred to specialized psychological publications such as the extensive discussion of the psychodynamic theories of addiction by Philip Flores (Flores, 1988, Chapter 6).
-A determining factor in the character pathology predisposing an individual to addiction is described by Flores as a lack of "object constancy".
-Lack of object constancy is defined as the inability of a child to maintain an image of the mother, (and by extension of other objects), when she is not present.
-As a result, such individuals would be prone to fill their inner void by developing attachments (addictions) to external or internal objects.
+It would be outside the scope of this article to enter the labyrinth of such models and the reader is referred to specialized psychological publications such as the extensive discussion of the psychodynamic theories of addiction by Philip Flores (Flores, 1988, Chapter 6).
+A determining factor in the character pathology ("flaws" may be a better word) predisposing an individual to addiction is described by Flores as a lack of "object constancy".
+Lack of object constancy is the inability for a child to maintain a mental image of the mother, (and by extension of other comforting objects), when she is not present.
+As a result, such individuals would be prone to fill their inner void by developing attachments (addictions) to immediately available external or internal objects.
 Bergeret expresses very similar views when he says: "the addict deprived of his reassuring object behaves like a child who sees his mother leave before he has developed the concepts of time and of return" (Bergeret, 1982, p60).
-Such a psychological model is strikingly similar to the "eclipse" metaphor presented above.
-The underlying psychological problem of the addictive personality can therefore be described as the inability or the difficulty to cope with "eclipses", (i.e. with desire) without resorting to attachments, a habit which limits personal freedom and leads to self-destruction and ultimately to death.
+The above psychological model is the scientific equivalent of the "eclipse" metaphor described above.
+The underlying psychological problem of the addictive personality can therefore be described as the inability or difficulty to cope with "eclipses", (i.e. also with desire) without resorting to short-term gratification and attachment.
+Most spiritual traditions hold attachment as the root of all human suffering.
+It is a habit which limits personal freedom and can lead to self-destruction and even to death.

 to Top of page

-What was said above, using the scientist/philosopher and left-brain/right-brain imagery, can be transposed to a number of other metaphors describing a state of polarization: yang/yin, reason/passion, masculine/feminine, light/dark, rigid/flexible, etc. The power of each metaphor depends on the amount of power one retains over the words in which they are expressed.
-For example, the current abuse of masculine/feminine terminology in discussions about power struggle between genders tends to disqualify these words in meaningful discussions about human wholeness and harmony.
+What was said above, using the scientist/philosopher and left-brain/right-brain imagery, can be transposed into a number of other metaphors describing a state of polarization: yang/yin, reason/passion, masculine/feminine, light/dark, rigid/flexible, etc. Some metaphors lose clarity when one has conceded too much power to the words in which they are expressed.
+For example, the current abuse of masculine/feminine terminology in discussions about power struggle between genders tends to disqualify the words "masculine" and "feminine" in meaningful discussions about human wholeness and about the harmonious integration of the masculine and feminine archetypes.

 to Top of page

-3- Anesthesia: Numbing the pain of alienation from self and from others
+3- Anaesthesia: Numbing the pain of alienation from self and from others

-Anesthesia is one of the jewels of modern science.
-Surgery is usually done under anesthesia.
-We all know the benign but much appreciated anesthesia practised in the dentist's office.
-It is unfortunate that, although the short-term gain of anesthesia is always recognized, its potential long-term penalty goes virtually unnoticed.
-The price to pay to anaesthesia for alleviating pain is nothing less than a lowering of sensitivity, the essence of being alive.
+Anaesthesia is one of the jewels of modern science.
+Surgery is usually done under anaesthesia.
+We all know the benign but much appreciated anaesthesia practised in the dentist's office.
+It is unfortunate that, although the short-term gain of anaesthesia is always recognized, the potential long-term penalty of generalizing its use is largely ignored.
+The price to pay for alleviating pain is a lowering of sensitivity, the very essence of being alive.
 Try a kiss next time you return from the dentist!
-Beside its ingenuity at developing and using an impressive arsenal of synthetic and natural anesthetic substances, manking (this typing error for the word "mankind" deserves to remain uncorrected!) has also developed and inherited a potent range of natural psychological techniques of anesthesia.
-It is natural for an individual to resort to these techniques of anesthesia as long as the penalty remains "reasonable", i.e. is lower than the gain.
-The loss of the enjoyment of being alive is the price of depending on anesthesia, a high price indeed, often inflated by becoming destructive to others.
+Although it may be a bargain when dealing with short term situations, anaesthesia can, of course, if it becomes chronic, be a disaster.
+Beside its ingenuity at developing and using an impressive arsenal of synthetic and natural anaesthetic substances, manking (this typing error for "mankind" deserves to remain uncorrected!) has also developed or inherited a potent range of natural psychological techniques of anaesthesia.
+It is sensible for an individual to resort to these techniques of anaesthesia as long as the penalty remains "reasonable", i.e. is lower than the gain.
+The loss of the enjoyment of being alive is the price of depending on anaesthesia, a high price indeed, further inflated by becoming destructive to others.

-If addiction is often found in personalities affected by early developmental dysfunctions and childhood trauma, it is also widespread among individuals who, for various personal and cultural reasons, regularly sedate their anxiety in a variety of ways.
-There is usually nothing intrinsically "negative" or "wrong" in the various substances, objects and behaviours used in addictions.
-The individual and societal penalty paid in the form of hidden denial of self and of reality is, on the other hand, what makes compulsion (or should make it) acceptable or not.
-The full complexity of the issue of addiction becomes apparent when one realizes that a key characteristic of addiction is the loss of the ability to appreciate the extent of the penalty an individual or a society pays to remain addicted.
-Appearances may be quite deceiving.
-For instance, the paradoxical result of what may, on the surface, be celebrated as "hedonism", (i.e. the cultivation of pleasure) can be motivated by a deep-seated "anhedonia", the incapacity to experience the joy and pleasure of wholeness.
-Superficial excitement often covers a lack of deep enthusiasm.
-Masochism itself can also be motivated by apathy, a loss of sensitivity which amounts to a psychological amputation and is accompanied by a craving for completeness.
+If addiction is often found in personalities affected by early developmental dysfunctions and childhood trauma, it is also widespread among individuals who, for various personal and cultural reasons, learn to sedate their anxiety as adults.
+There is usually nothing intrinsically "bad" or "wrong" in the various substances, objects and behaviours used in addictions.
+The individual and societal penalty paid in the form of hidden denial of self and of reality is the true yardstick that makes addiction (or should make it) acceptable or not.
+The complexity of the issue of addiction comes from the fact that a key characteristic of addiction is the loss of the ability to appreciate the extent of the penalty an individual or a society pays to remain addicted.
+When it comes to addiction, appearances may be quite deceiving.
+For instance, what may, on the surface, be celebrated as "hedonism", (i.e. the cultivation of pleasure) can also be motivated by a deep-seated "anhedonia", i.e. the incapacity to experience the joy and pleasure of wholeness.
+Superficial excitement often hides a lack of deep enthusiasm.
+Masochism itself can be motivated by apathy, a loss of sensitivity which amounts to a psychological amputation accompanied by a craving for completeness.

-Addiction, in its broadest sense of "dependence on anesthesia" can therefore be defined by paraphrasing the WHO definition of drug dependence as follows:
+Addiction, in its broadest sense of "dependence on anaesthesia" can therefore be defined by paraphrasing the WHO definition of drug dependence as follows:

-"Addiction is a state, psychic and sometimes also physical, resulting from resorting to anxiety avoidance behaviours, characterized by behavioral and other responses.
+"Addiction is a state, psychic and sometimes also physical, resulting from resorting to anxiety avoidance behaviours, characterized by behavioural and other responses that always include a compulsion to repeat the anxiety avoidance behaviour on a continuous or periodic basis in order to experience its psychic effects, and sometimes to avoid the discomfort of its absence.
+Tolerance may or may not be present.
 A person may be dependent on more than one response."

 to Top of page

 It has been said that man is a creature of habit.
-The bridge between anesthesia and addiction is precisely the creation of a habit.
-Any behaviour, action, thought, relationship with self and others can become an addiction and the realization that our western culture is soaked in addiction does not invalidate the point.
-Such generalization does not negate the existence of a hierarchy of addictions, some being perceived as "more severe" than others.
-This is where cultural values come to play and where acceptability takes precedence over objective impact assessment.
+A "creator" of habit might be a better term.
+The bridge between anaesthesia and addiction is precisely the creation of a habit.
+Any behaviour, action, thought, relationship with self and others can become an addiction.
+The fact that addiction is rampant in every aspect of our western culture does not make addiction less of a problem, on the contrary.
+The same is true of the broad range and hierarchy of addictions in terms of visible impact, some being perceived as "more severe" than others.
+This is where cultural values play an important role and where acceptability takes precedence over true impact assessment.
 At the top of the North-American hit-parade of addictions, chemical dependency is the "official villain".
 Greed ranks much further down or does not even make it to the list.
 Blaming it on drugs is, in itself, a policy of denial.
-The effort to curb addictions being virtually entirely based on the problems of alcohol, tobacco and drugs, much is written on chemical dependency and no further discussion of this topic needs to take place in this paper.
+The effort to curb addiction being virtually entirely based on the problems of alcohol, tobacco and drugs (the awareness of gambling addiction is rising proportionally to the profit of casinos and the spreading of electronic gambling machines).
+So much is written on chemical dependency that no further discussion of this topic is needed here.
 The reader is referred to specialized literature issued by all the major chemical dependency organizations, agencies and schools such as the Center of Alcohol Studies, of Rutgers University (Rutgers, in the reference list).
-Instead, some other addictions about which much less public awareness exists and for which much less help is available are examined.
+Let us rather explore other addictions about which much less public awareness exists and for which much less help is available.

 to Top of page